dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 {% include image.html name="block-rewards.png" %}

-If you are offended by Bitcoin's energy use because you hate bitcoin, I have bad news for you: the same amount of bitcoins would be issued over the same amount of time, even if Bitcoin's kilowatt-hours would be close to zero.
+If you are offended by Bitcoin's energy use because you hate the little orange coins that are supposedly being mined, I have bad news for you: the same amount of bitcoins would be issued over the same amount of time, even if Bitcoin's kilowatt-hours would be close to zero.
 The same amount of sats would exist, and surprisingly, the network could be used by the same amount of people as it is today.
-It would just be centralized, insecure, easily influenced, easily altered, prone to censorship, prone to corruption, and catering to special interests.
+It would just be centralized, insecure, easily influenced, easily altered, prone to censorship, prone to corruption, and catering to special interests.[^fn-si]

 Saying that you want the Bitcoin network to use less energy exposes you as either naively uninformed, dangerously authoritarian, or both.
 A decrease in